 Applications are processed as soon as all fees and supporting documentation are received.
 The admission process can take seven to ten business days from time of receipt of all required documents during peak processing periods.
 Applicants are responsible for ensuring that a completed application and all official transcripts and supporting documents have been submitted to MSU Admissions.
 Applicants are encouraged to check their application status.

 Yes.
 Midwestern State University accepts AP, CLEP and IB credit.
-Students need to have their scores sent to the MSU Admissions Office to have their scores evaluated.
+Students need to have their scores sent to the MSU Admissions Office for evaluation.
 For more information please visit our Credit by Exam website.

 Every MSU undergraduate student must meet with an academic advisor.
 To find out who your academic advisor is please contact the Mustangs Advising Center (MAC).

 6. Can I bring a car to campus?